Autism Assistance Program Counselling Service

 Are there any types of clients or situations where the counselling service would not be appropriate?

-The service currently excludes clients with chronic, long-term mental health conditions and diagnosis and clients in acute crisis or at risk of suicide.
+The service is not suitable for clients with chronic, long-term mental health conditions and diagnosis and clients in acute crisis or at risk of suicide.
 The service will not provide diagnosis reports, assessment reports, court reports or Work Cover claim reports.

 How much will the counselling sessions cost?

-Guide Dogs are a registered provider of counselling services within the National Disability Insurance Scheme and can offer support to clients, carers and families as part of the Autism Assistance Dog Program.
+Guide Dogs SA/NT is a registered provider of counselling services within the National Disability Insurance Scheme and can offer support to clients, carers and families as part of the Autism Assistance Dog Program.

 What about confidentiality?

 All information in session will remain confidential (within limits) however it will be discussed initially and on an ongoing basis if any information can and will be discussed and or shared with clients GP/case manager/other health providers/ family members.
 A detailed consent form will reflect this.

 Can interpreters be accessed if required?